TaterTotterson/microWakeWord-Trainer-Nvidia-Docker/README.md

 ## Prerequisites

 - Docker installed on your system.
-- An NVIDIA GPU with CUDA support (optional but recommended for faster training).
+- An NVIDIA GPU with CUDA support.

 ## Quick Start